WITH the start of a New Year it is time to sort out the positive changes you want to make in your life for the next 12 months.

 Not only will you have to room to manoeuvre in your make-up bag but you’ll also save valuable minutes in the mornings.

-LEFT: Decide which clothes to keep.
+BELOW: Decide which clothes to keep.
 Photo: PA Photo/thinkstockphotos